Central railway station, Sydney: Central Electric Station

 The four island platforms allow eight trains to use the station, four trains in each direction.
 South of these new platforms, a series of flying junctions were built.
 This involved the four southbound tracks passing beneath the northbound tracks with a series of diamond crossings allowing trains to cross lines without impeding trains traveling in the opposite direction.

 In February 1926, Platforms 18 and 19 of the steam station were wired for electric trains with a demonstration run from Sydney to Hurstville.
 This wiring was transferred to Platforms 21 and 23 and Platforms 14 and 15 were wired for Bankstown electric train services commencing October 1926 and later worked into St James.
 As the Homebush electrification was completed, Platforms 17 and 18 were wired.
 Electric trains to Hornsby via the main line commenced on 21 January 1929.
 Trains to Hornsby used Platforms 16 and 18.
 Steam services to Parramatta and Liverpool were converted to electric in November 1929.
 Western electric trains began operating through to Wynyard from 28 February 1932.

 Two further underground platforms were built as part of the Eastern Suburbs Railway, bringing the total number of platforms in the suburban section to ten.
 Construction commenced in 1948 but the line was not finished until 1979.
 While the plans called for four platforms, two (for the Southern Suburbs line) were intended to be used in the future and have never been brought into service.
 They were for a time used for archival storage by the railways.

-Metro platforms
+Metro platforms and Central Walk

-A construction project began in 2018 to construct two new underground platforms to serve the under-construction Sydney Metro City & Southwest line, and a new underground concourse called Central Walk.
-The new platforms are being built beneath Platforms 13–14.
-In November and December 2018, Platforms 12/13 and 14/15 were demolished.
+Construction began in 2018 on two new underground platforms as part of the Sydney Metro City & Southwest project, and a new landmark underground concourse called Central Walk, which connects the suburban, intercity and metro platforms.

+Central Walk was partially opened in November 2022 and was fully opened in April 2023.
+Central Walk provides lift and escalator access to the suburban platforms, which previously had only lift and stair access.

+The metro platforms were built beneath Platforms 13 and 14, which were closed for the duration of construction.
+In November and December 2018, Platforms 12-13 and 14-15 were demolished.
 A temporary Platform 12 was erected in January 2019.
+The metro platforms opened on 19 August 2024.
+From opening, the 45 m long and 27 m tall escalators between Central Walk and the metro platforms are the longest in the southern hemisphere, overtaking the previous record of 35 m long escalators at Perth's Airport Central railway station.